qnguyengit/hello-world/README.md

 # hello-world
 An initial git
-My name is QN - I'm using git to store my code and application.
+My name is QN - I'm using git to store my code and application for testing purposes.